Attacks by Islamic extremists in Bangladesh: Suspects and arrests

 On 26 April 2006 a Majlish-e-Shura member of Jama'atul Mujahideen Bangladesh named Salahuddin was arrested by RAB from Chittagong as a suspected attacker on Humayun Azad.
 Salahuddin, accused in 33 cases, was given the death penalty for another murder case.

 On 2 March 2013 the Bangladesh Detective Bureau arrested five members of the extremist organisation Ansarullah Bangla Team for the murder of Ahmed Rajib Haider.
 The five, all students of North South University, confessed to the crime in front of a magistrate.

 On 2 March 2015 the RAB arrested Farabi Shafiur Rahman, a radical Islamist, as a suspected murderer of Avijit Roy.
 It was suspected by the police that Farabi had provided Roy's location, identity, and family photographs to various people.
 Farabi had threatened Roy several times through blogs and social media sites including Facebook.
 He said on different posts and comments that Roy would be killed upon his arrival in Dhaka.

 On 14 August 2015 Bangladesh police said that they had arrested two men, suspected to be members of the Ansarullah Bangla Team, in connection with the murder of Niloy Neel.

 On 18 August 2015 three members of Ansarullah Bangla Team, including a British citizen named Touhidur Rahman who police described as "the main planner of the attacks on Avijit Roy and Ananta Bijoy Das", had been arrested in connection with the two murders.

 Death sentences in the Ahmed Rajib Haider case

-Ahmed Rajib Haider's murder case was handled by a "fast-track trial court".
-On 30 December 2015, just under three years later, two members of Ansarullah Bangla Team – Md Faisal Bin Nayem and Redwanul Azad Rana – were found guilty of murder and sentenced to death for Rajib Haider's murder.
+On 30 December 2015, two members of Ansarullah Bangla Team – Md Faisal Bin Nayem and Redwanul Azad Rana – were found guilty of murder and sentenced to death for Rajib Haider's murder.
 Faisal, the court said, was the one who attacked Haider with a meat cleaver.
 Rana absconded and was sentenced in absentia.
 Another member of the outlawed group, Maksudul Hasan, was also guilty of murder and given a life sentence.

 Five other members of ABT, including firebrand leader Mufti Jasim Uddin Rahmani, received jail terms of five to ten years.
 One person was given a term of three years.